tugrulhkarabulut/github-job-title-prediction/README.md

 # Job Title Prediction of Github Users

 This repository contains implementations for a machine learning pipeilne to predict job titles of github users.
 Both classical ML models and graph deep learning models are available.
-[Github Social Network](https://snap.stanford.edu/data/github-social.html) is used as the reference dataset for user subset but a new set of features related to user's repositories, companies and descriptive statistics are extracted.
+[Github Social Network](https://snap.stanford.edu/data/github-social.html) is used as the reference dataset for the user subset but a new set of features related to user's repositories, company and descriptive statistics are extracted.

 # Setup